hansroh/skitai/README.rst

 *Available only with Atila*

-Shorter version is for getwait and throw HTTP error,
+Shorter version is for dispatch and throw HTTP error,

 .. code:: html

-  {% set response = was.g.aa.getwait_or_throw ("500 Internal Server Error") %}
+  {% set response = was.g.aa.dispatch_or_throw ("500 Internal Server Error") %}

 API Transaction ID